influxdata/telegraf/plugins/inputs/powerdns_recursor/README.md

   ## Socket permissions for the receive socket.
   # socket_mode = "0666"

-  ## The version of the powerdns control protocol to use.
+  ## The version of the PowerDNS control protocol to use.
 You will have to
   ## change this based on your PowerDNS Recursor version, see below:
-  ## PowerDNS <4.5.0 => Protocol Version 1
+  ## Version 1: PowerDNS <4.5.0
-  ## PowerDNS 4.5.0 - 4.5.9 => Protocol Version 2
+  ## Version 2: PowerDNS 4.5.0 - 4.5.11
-  ## PowerDNS >=4.6.0 => Protocol Version 3
+  ## Version 3: PowerDNS >=4.6.0
   ## By default this is set to 1.
   # control_protocol_version = 1
 ```

 ### Newer PowerDNS Recursor versions

-The control protocol was updated in PowerDNS Recursor 4.5.0.
-If you're using
+By default, this plugin is compatible with PowerDNS Recursor versions older
+than `4.5.0`.
+If you are using a newer version then you'll need to adjust the
+`control_protocol_version` configuration option based on your version.
+For
+versions between `4.5.0` and `4.5.11` set it to `2` and for versions `4.6.0`
-version 4.5.0 and newer you need to set `new_control_protocol` to `true` in
-your config.
-If you don't, you will get an `i/o timeout` error.
+and newer set it to `3`.
+If you don't, you will get an `i/o timeout` or a
+`protocol wrong type for socket` error.

 ### Permissions